8 Interesting Things to See and Do in Chad

 #7 The Lakes of Ounianga

-Nestled within the vast expanses of the Ennedi Region in northern Chad, the lakes of Ounianga provide one of the most surreal sights in all of Africa, so much so, that in 2012, this oasis was recognized as a UNESCO world heritage site.
-This group of 18 deep-desert lakes vary in size, salinity, color and fauna.
-The lakes are divided into two sub-clusters that are 60 kilometers apart, each of which with a village along its banks, Ounianga Kebir (the large Ounianga) and Ounianga Serir (the small Ounianga).
+Nestled within the vast expanses of the Ennedi Region in northern Chad, the lakes of Ounianga provide one of the most surreal sights in all of Africa, so much so that in 2012, this oasis was recognized as a UNESCO World Heritage site.
+This group of 18 deep-desert lakes varies in size, salinity, color, and fauna.
+The lakes are divided into two sub-clusters that are 60 kilometers apart, each with a village along its banks: Ounianga Kebir (the large Ounianga) and Ounianga Serir (the small Ounianga).

 Elimé Lake near Ounianga Sérir

-The small strip of sand separating between the two colorfully parts of Lake Katam
+The small strip of sand separating the two colorful parts of Lake Katam

 photography by: anmede